-- We should care because the study of human language is a study of human nature and provides us with a window on human cognition. - The more diversity there is, the more data we have to take on this endeavor. - Imagine if this class had only data from English!
+- ► We should care because the study of human language is a study of human nature and provides us with a window on human cognition as well as human culture. - The more diversity there is, the more data we have to take on this endeavor. - Imagine if this class had only data from English and Spanish!
 How boring!